 Since 1995 the Friends' Australiana Publications sub-committee has produced over thirty high quality titles, including reproductions of important Australian works that help chart our history.

 Elegantly produced and highly collectible, these superbly illustrated hard-cover limited editions make our history available to local, national and international audiences.
-Paperback and audio versions of some titles are also available, and Friends, of course, get advance notice of each title's publication, as well as a discount.
+Paperback versions of some titles are also available, and Friends, of course, get advance notice of each title's publication, as well as a discount.

 Valmai’s 'biographical notes' were written for the occasion of presenting her portrait to the State Library in July 2019.
 Originally published as photocopied pages in simple wrappers, now to be printed on fine paper in a small, limited edition of only 45 numbered copies, 24pp, col illus.
 Please be quick as we expect this to sell out rapidly.